Notes on the data: Mothers and babies

 Geography: Data available by Population Health Area, Local Government Area, Primary Health Network, Quintile of socioeconomic disadvantage of area and Quintiles within PHNs, and Remoteness Area

-Numerator: Women who reported that they smoked at any time during their pregnancy (data over 3 years)
+Numerator: Women who reported that they smoked during pregnancy (data over 3 years)

 Detail of analysis: Per cent